ogobrecht/console/docs/getting-started.md

 exec console.conf(p_level => console.c_level_warning);
 ```

+There are more parameters to the [conf
+procedure](package-console.md#procedure-conf).

 ## Configure Different Log Levels for Specific PL/SQL Units

 If you have a new package and you want only set the log level for this package